 You will be admitted to the hospital on the day of your operation.
 The Pre-admission nurse will tell you what time you need to arrive.
 You need to report to Theatre Direct Admission on level 1 of the John Radcliffe Hospital when you arrive.
 You will need to fast (not eat) for several hours before your operation - your pre-admission nurse will discuss this with you.
 We will ask you to have a bath or shower with an antiseptic lotion, to use a mouthwash and a nasal cream prior to your admission.
 The pre-admission nurse will give you these products along with instructions on how to use them.
 Before you go to theatre we will ask you to change into a clean hospital gown.
-Please do not wear underwear.
 Your legs may be fitted with TED-anti thrombus stockings which will prevent blood clots forming when you are not exercising your legs as much as usual.

 When it is time for your operation you will be taken to the anaesthetic room, transferred onto a trolley and connected to heart and pulse monitors.
 Your anaesthetist will insert a small needle in your arm to give you drugs to make you go to sleep.
-If you are having an epidural this will also be inserted before the operation starts.

 Once you are asleep a tube is inserted into your windpipe which is attached to a breathing machine called a ventilator.
-To help the anaesthetist monitor your condition you will have other drips inserted, one in the large vein in your neck to give you fluids and one in your wrist which will monitor your arterial blood pressure.
+To help the anaesthetist monitor your condition you will have other drips inserted, to give you fluids and one in your wrist which will monitor your arterial blood pressure.